ai-agency

 │ └── AGENTS.md ← Monitoring specialist

-It works just like a team org chart:
+It works just like a team org chart — not just for developers:

 - The PM oversees everything and distributes tasks

-- Each team member deeply understands only their area
+- Each agent deeply understands only their area

 - They don't directly handle other teams' work — they request it